Landmark: the Fields of Photography

 East Wing Galleries, East Wing.
 Terrace Rooms & Courtyard Rooms, South Wing

-William A. Ewing, the exhibition's curator explains: “Landscape has been and remains one of the most powerful forms of photography, and is even more so in a world which is changing so fast we can hardly keep up.
+William A. Ewing, the exhibition's curator explained: “Landscape has been and remains one of the most powerful forms of photography, and is even more so in a world which is changing so fast we can hardly keep up.
 Rising seas, melting glaciers, the ozone hole, desertification, coastal cities under threat - we add to the list everyday.
 And photographers everywhere are grappling with these problems, creating brilliant pictures which put a vivid face on otherwise abstract issues.
 These images range from the sublime to the ridiculous; photographers are on the front lines - our eyes and ears.
 But they also remind us to slow down and appreciate the beauty of the world – often where we least expect it".

 Our education pack for Landmark: the Fields of Photography is a downloadable resource for both teachers and students, that provides contextual information on the exhibition and highlights suitable lines of enquiry.